dinoqqq/simple-popup/README.md

-# Simple Popup (jQuery)
+# Simple Modal / Popup (jQuery)
-A simple, clean popup written with jQuery, works out of the box.
+A simple, clean jQuery modal / popup, works out of the box.
 When you don't like inline CSS or centering a popup with JS, like me, try it out.<br><br>
 [Check out the demo's](https://daankuijsten.github.io/simple-popup/)

 ## Features